 Provide and Enhances Protective Natural and Man-Made Assets

 Maintain protective natural and man-made assets that reduce the physical vulnerability of city systems.
-Importantly, this includes natural systems like wetlands, mangroves and sand dunes or built infrastructure like sea walls or levees.
+This includes natural systems like wetlands, mangroves and sand dunes or built infrastructure like sea walls or levees.

 Ensure Continuity of Critical Services

-Actively manage and maintain natural and man-made resources.
-This includes emergency response plans and contingency plans that may coordinate airports to function so that relief can be lifted in and out during a crisis.
-It also includes designing physical infrastructure such as roads and bridges to withstand floods so that people can evacuate, as well as ecosystem management for flood risk management.
+Actively manage and enhance natural and man-made resources.
+This includes designing physical infrastructure such as roads and bridges to withstand floods so that people can evacuate, as well as ecosystem management for flood risk management.
+It also includes emergency response plans and contingency plans that may coordinate airports to function so that relief can be lifted in and out during a crisis.

 Provide Reliable Communication and Mobility